Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-data-management-services-english.rst

 Our preferred settings (configurable, yet by default enforced natively by Myriad's build system) are: (between parentheses, the gbp API counterpart to the ``protoc-erl`` command-line options)

 - ``proto3`` version rather than ``proto2`` (so ``{proto_defs_version,3}``)
-- messages shall be decoded as tuples/records rather than maps (so not specifying the ``-maps`` / ``maps`` option, not even ``-mapfields-as-maps``) for a better compactness and a clearer, more statically-defined structure - even if it implies including the generated ``*.hrl`` files in the user code and complexifying the build (ex: tests having to compile with or without a Protobuff backend available, with or without generated headers; refer to ``protobuf_support_test.erl`` for a full, integrated example)
+- messages shall be decoded as tuples/records rather than maps (so not specifying the ``-maps`` / ``maps`` option, not even ``-mapfields-as-maps``) for a better compactness and a clearer, more statically-defined structure - even if it implies including the generated ``*.hrl`` files in the user code and complexifying the build (e.g. tests having to compile with or without a Protobuff backend available, with or without generated headers; refer to ``protobuf_support_test.erl`` for a full, integrated example)
 - decoded strings should be returned as binaries rather than plain ones (so specifying the ``-strbin`` / ``strings_as_binaries`` option)
 - ``-pkgs`` /  ``use_packages`` (and ``{pkg_name, {prefix, "MyPackage"}``) to prefix a message name by its package (regardless of the ``.proto`` filename in which it is defined)
 - ``-rename msg_fqname:snake_case`` then ``-rename msg_fqname:dots_to_underscores`` (in that order), so that a message type named ``Person`` defined in package ``myriad.protobuf.test`` results in the definition of a ``myriad_protobuf_test_person()`` type and in a ``#myriad_protobuf_test_person{}`` record